HarshadHindlekar/rate-limiter-backend/README.md

 # SMS API Rate Limiter

-This project implements an API rate limiter for SMS APIs, where clients are limited to a certain number of SMS requests per minute and per day.
+This project implements three API,s
+1.  rate limiter for SMS APIs, where clients are limited to a certain number of SMS requests per minute and per day.
+2. SMS Usage Statistics, where dashboard user can see a perticular numbers requests per day and per minute and messages
+3. Violating PhoneNumbers, where dashboard user can see all users phone numbers who violating the rate limits.

 ## Table of Contents
 - [Overview](#overview)